 With offices in Milton Keynes rather than Manhattan, Southampton rather than Singapore and Basingstoke rather than Barcelona, Shoosmiths is sometimes overlooked by students when it perhaps deserves more consideration.
-This is no global megafirm (although it does have occasional client secondments abroad), but it knows who it is.
-And unlike some sprawling law behemoths which have been struggling to make their model pay, Shoosmiths has been doing rather well lately, led by its real estate and personal injury staples.
+This is no global megafirm, although it does have string of further city centre bases in desirable locations such as Manchester, Birmingham, Leeds and Edinburgh.
+Most importantly, it’s a very successful business.
+And unlike some sprawling law behemoths which have been struggling to make their model pay, Shoosmiths has been doing rather well lately, led by its real estate corporate, private client and personal injury staples.

-A huge 40% jump in profits last year has been followed by another decent 12 months in which revenue and profits ticked up another 4%.
-Profit per equity partner now stands at well over £400,000.
+Revenue has grown again this year, by 9% from £107 million to £116.7 million, in a third year of consecutive growth.
+Profit per equity partner now stands at £366,000, up slightly from last year.
 So trainees and associates that can accept the lack of international glamour and relatively low pay, and instead concentrate on climbing the ranks, can hope to be healthily rewarded one day if they play their cards right.